cloudflare/cloudflare-docs/content/load-balancing/reference/dns-records.md

 ---
 title: DNS records
-order:
 pcx-content-type: reference
+weight: 0
+meta:
+  title: DNS records for load balancing
 ---

 # DNS records for load balancing

-When you [create a load balancer](/how-to/create-load-balancer), Cloudflare automatically creates an LB DNS record for the specified **Hostname**.
+When you [create a load balancer](/load-balancing/how-to/create-load-balancer/), Cloudflare automatically creates an LB DNS record for the specified **Hostname**.
 This functionality allows you to use a hostname with or without an existing DNS record.

 ## Supported records